-- 1.Data on hospital admissions over the last 3 years indicates that there are fewer than 8 admissions each month for assault with a sharp object across West Mercia. - 2.Police recorded data shows that there have been 5 offences involving discharge of a firearm in 21/22(This figure has been adjusted from the previous statement in line with the data return submitted to the National Ballistics Intelligence Service (NABIS).
+- 1.Data on hospital admissions over the last 3 years indicates that there are fewer than 8 admissions each month for assault with a sharp object across West Mercia. - 2.Police recorded data shows that there have been 3 offences involving discharge of a firearm in Q1 2022- 23, compared with 0 offences the previous quarter.
+One of these offences includes a suicide.

 The force monitors a range of indicators linked to serious violence, including offences involving a knife or sharp instrument and serious violence (violence with injury).
-In 21/22, 11,121 violence against the person with injury offences were recorded, this is comparable to the same time period in 19/20.